leoisl/LR_EC_analyser/README.md

 tools to a reference genome and parsing its output, and creating other custom plots, and then putting all the relevant information in a HTML report.
 It also makes use of IGV.js (https://github.com/igvteam/igv.js) for an in-depth gene and transcript analysis.

-# WARNING
-Use Firefox or Safari to view the reports for the moment.

-Google Chrome browser has a bug with IGV.js for now.

 # Installing

 For installing and running the script, please have pre-installed